DAVAR

 *FYI: Biblia Hebraica Stuttgartensia, Chayim/C.D Ginsburg update, Masoretic include Joshua 21:36-37 while Aleppo and Koren Tanach edition omit it. {-edit- Chayim/C.D mentioned here is based on TNK module, as it was brought to attention that apparently the Ben Hayim text (or 2nd Rabbinic Bible) does not have the verses but the earlier 1st Rabbinic Bible did.}

-Notwithstanding that detail does not take away from the meaning of the whole passage, though seems beyond coincidence that it could of been even by design taking into account divers sources from distant places agree to the lack thereof, and others agree to the inclusion thereof.. even after a certain date that could reflect the times thereof.
+Notwithstanding that detail does not take away from the meaning of the whole passage, though seems beyond coincidence that it could of been even by design taking into account divers sources from distant places agree to the lack thereof, and others agree to the inclusion thereof.. even after a certain date that could reflect the times thereof; representing the geographical sovereignty of God in dealing with the tribes of Israel.

 There are also a few similar ensamples even in the first English translation of the New Testament from the original tongue, by William Tyndale: that the Greek texts he used even had a few taken away like Luke 17:36